From Bust to Boom to Bust again?

 In 1905 the Colorado River to burst through a very poorly designed irrigation canal in what was termed an “unplanned change of course”.
 For over two years the whole of the river poured in, the Salton Sea, California’s largest lake, was formed.

 During its heyday in the late 1950’s it was referred to as bigger than Monte Carlo, Palm Beach and the French Rivera combined.
-It was the second most popular destination in the U.S.
+It was one of the most popular destinations in the U.S.

 By 1979 two tropical storms flooded out most resorts and marinas, many residents left, abandoning homes never to return.